artiya4u/fast-filler/readme.md

 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" in the top right
 5. Click "Load unpacked"
-6. Select the `fix_filler` directory
+6. Select the `fast_filler` directory

 ## Usage

 ### Creating a Rule

-1. Click the Fix Filler extension icon in your browser toolbar
+1. Click the Fast Filler extension icon in your browser toolbar
 2. Click "+ Add New Rule"
 3. Fill in the form:
    - **Rule Name**: A descriptive name (e.g., "Email Field")